luisatomo/PHPSymfonyTest/README.md

   - **Name: i.e.** _i.e. retrieve companies within company's name occurrences_

 3.4.
 Using one raw SQL:<br>
-  - get a list of companies where each company has max revenue in its industry: e.g. `Amazon` for `E-icommerce`
+  - get a list of companies where each company has max revenue in its industry: e.g. `Amazon` for `E-commerce`

 Services
 ========